Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/selecting/tools.rst

    Objects that are part of a group (rendered green with the default theme) will be selected if they are in one of the groups that the active object is in.
-   If the active object belongs to more than one group, a list will pop up so that we can choose which group to select.
+   If the active object belongs to more than one group, a list will pop up so that you can choose which group to select.
 Object Hooks
    Every hook that belongs to the active object.
 Pass